-5.6.8 Network Access
+6.6.8 Network Access

-The Bluetooth Network Access service makes it possible for a remote Bluetooth device to access a Local Area Network that is physically attached to this computer or allows a remote device to become part of an ad hoc network provided by this computer.
+The Bluetooth Network Access service enables a remote Bluetooth device to access a Local Area Network that is physically attached to this computer or allows a remote device to become part of an ad hoc network provided by this computer.

 After this computer has been configured to provide the Network Access service to other Bluetooth devices, it will not be able to use the Bluetooth Network Access service provided by another Bluetooth device without being re-configured.
-Put another way, this computer cannot be both a Bluetooth Network Access server and a Bluetooth Network Access client at the same time.
+In other words, this computer cannot be both a Bluetooth Network Access server and a Bluetooth Network Access client at the same time.

-5.6.8.1 Setup for Windows 98SE & Windows Me
+6.6.8.1 Setup for Windows 98SE & Windows Me

-Internet Protocol routing software is required on Windows 98SE and Windows Me servers.

-Install and configure the routing software as instructed by the software's manufacturer.
+NOTE: Internet Protocol routing software is required on Windows 98SE and Windows Me servers.
+Install and configure the routing software as instructed by the software's manufacturer before you configure the computer as a Network Access server.